iamrestrepo/boards-boarders/README.md

     - index.jsx [Entry point for client JS ]
     - reducers folder [where the action that modify our store' status are created ad take place]
     - store [Where our state is being managed from]
-    - tests folder [where our client-side specs will be]

 ### node_modules folder :
     - All packages and dependencies necessary for a basic functionality